 Donate to Our Charity

-We are currently collecting money for Deaf children around the world and would love for you to get involved!
+We are currently raising money to help Deaf children around the world and would love for you to get involved!
 Please feel free to donate money to this amazing cause and help bring both hearing and speech to children around the world!

 Helping other parents with hearing impaired children through our own experience…